Chipper Jones shines in Hall of Fame induction speech

 "You stuck by me," he said.
 "You're the reason I never want to play anywhere else.
 I love you guys.
 Thank you."

-Emotional during a Hall of Fame visit in February to tour the museum to prepare for this day, Thome held it together despite having to wipe away tears after his daughter Lila sang the national anthem.
+Emotional during a Hall of Fame visit in February to tour the museum in preparation for this day, Thome held it together despite having to wipe away tears after his daughter Lila sang the national anthem.
+Like Jones, he heaped praise on his wife, Andrea.

+"Obviously, induction into the Hall of Fame is one of the greatest honors of my life," Thome said.
+"The best thing, though, that's ever happened to me is the day you agreed to marry me.
+You are without a doubt the best teammate I could ever have and, with the world as my witness, I love you more today than ever."

+The lefty-swinging Thome hit 612 home runs, eighth all-time, and had an MLB record 13 walk-off homers, mostly for the Cleveland Indians.

 Greeted by hundreds of fans waving Dominican Republic flags, Guerrero spoke in his native Spanish in a speech that was translated from Spanish and lasted just five minutes.
 He thanked his father and mother, who cooked dinners for him and does the same now for his son, and the fans and the people in his hometown of Don Gregorio.
 His son Vladimir Jr., the top prospect in the minor leagues with the Blue Jays, was in attendance.